ebomb320/text2cal/README.md

-# Family Calendar — deployment guide.
+# Family Calendar — deployment guide

 This is the real, database-backed version of the family calendar.
 Follow these steps in order.